microsoftgraph/msgraph-sdk-powershell/src/Mail/Mail/docs/v1.0/Update-MgUserMessage.md

 # Update-MgUserMessage

 ## SYNOPSIS
-Update the navigation property messages in users
+The messages in a mailbox or folder.
+Read-only.
+Nullable.

 ## SYNTAX